"Hi-Ace Finial" - linocut print with clay pigment (DCP)

 Size: 4 x 4" print mounted on 9 x 12"

-Printed at Driving Creek Pottery, Coromandel, NZ, 2020
+Printed at Driving Creek Pottery, Coromandel, Aotearoa New Zealand, 2020

 All prints are hand signed.

 All prints are UNFRAMED.

 Shipping per order: $5 to NZ, $10 rest of the world.

 Driving Creek clay, Thai kozo paper, Fabriano paper

 Relief printing is a family of printing where a block has ink applied to its surface.
 Hand tools are used to cut the image, then ink is rolled onto the surface.
 Paper is placed over the inked block and passed through a press to transfer the ink from block to paper to create the image.

 This limited edition print, Hi Ace Finial, is printed with clay dug from the ground at Driving Creek Pottery.
 The clay was dried, hammered, ground to a powder, then bisque fired to 900 degrees Celsius.
 This ceramic powder was added to a transparent ink base and rolled on the surface of a carved plate prior to running through a press (or in this case, a slab roller).